lusalga/travelSite/README.md

 ### `Objective`

 Create a static application using Express.js (server) and Handlebars( Express-Handlebars view engine).
-The web page will be responsive website.
+The web page will be responsive.

 ### `State we are at`